Ours Is Chrome

-Ours Is Chrome is the second and thus far final studio album by American alternative rock band Superheaven, released on May 4, 2015.
+Ours Is Chrome is the second studio album by American alternative rock band Superheaven.
+Released on May 4, 2015, it was the final album released before going on a 6-year long hiatus in 2016, ending in 2022.
 The snake on the cover is a DeKay's brown snake (Storeria dekayi).

+Musical style

+Ours Is Chrome has been labelled as an alternative rock, grunge, and shoegaze album.